tamarin-prover/tamarin-prover/manual/src/007_precomputation.md

 Generally, in a protocol with open chains it is advisable to try if the problem can be solved by a typing lemma that considers where a term could be coming from.
-As in the above example, one idea to do so is by stating that a used term must either have occured in a one of a list of rules before or it must have come from the adversary.
+As in the above example, one idea to do so is by stating that a used term must either have occured in one of a list of rules before, or it must have come from the adversary.

 The above typing lemma can be automatically proven by Tamarin.
 With the typing lemma, Tamarin can then automatically prove the lemma `nonce_secrecy`.